 Our team is currently engaged in several projects related to teaching and learning, and faculty development.
 Some of those projects include:

-We are creating an interactive digital collection that translates the TRC calls to action that relate to postsecondary healthcare education and practice for health professions students into strategies that can be implemented in meaningful, accessible, practical, and culturally appropriate ways within healthcare education and practice.
+We have created an interactive digital collection that translates the TRC calls to action that relate to postsecondary healthcare education and practice for health professions students into strategies that can be implemented in meaningful, accessible, practical, and culturally appropriate ways within healthcare education and practice.
+Click here to view this resource.

 This research explores students’ perspectives on inclusive education and identifies persona, practice, and partnership as key components of an inclusivity framework.